CodeFromAnywhere/typerepo/modules/peer-types/README.md

 | credential (optional) | string |  |
 | otp (optional) | number |  |
 | isAuthenticated  | boolean |  |

-## 🔹 AuthenticationMethodMethod

-Username + password should be the default

-Email OTP, phone number OTP (sms or call or whatsapp), should be optional 2FA methods

-All others can also act as authentication methods, but the token shouldn't be stored